-When Bold & Naked Yoga launched New York’s first co-ed naked yoga classes, it created lots of buzz (and yoga-pant gratitude) among yogis, as they pictured themselves, and classmates, in overexposed happy baby pose.
+When Bold & Naked Yoga launched New York’s first co-ed naked yoga classes, it created lots of buzz among yogis, as they pictured themselves, and classmates, in overexposed happy baby pose.
 (How can you not want to know what happens in a nude yoga class?)

 Me?
 I was just curious.
 I’d only been naked in public once at a nude beach with my boyfriend, but we had a good time.
 So, I asked him to be my date again, and he enthusiastically agreed.
 After trying out the women-only class as a warm-up, we showed up for co-ed naked yoga on a Sunday afternoon.

-The Chelsea studio (which is now in the Theatre District) feels like a hip speakeasy, with leather seating for hanging out, clothed, before and after class.
+The Chelsea studio (which is now in the Theatre District) feels like a hip speakeasy, with leather seating for hanging out—clothed!—before and after class.
 You can get naked behind changing screens, stash your clothes in the cubbies, and grab a tiny towel that will help you as you tentatively tiptoe into the studio and roll out your mat.
 (Note: it takes two hands.)